VenomEvl12/LocalizationScriptUnity/README.md

   }
 ]
 ```
-	for key, the value must be all in lowercase.
+	for key, the value must be in lowercase.

 	you can check in json folder for example